FAQs

 The terms electronic signature and digital signature are usually used interchangeably.

-- Electronic signature is the compilation of data in electronic format, linked to others or associated with them, which can be used as means of identification of the signer.
+- Electronic signature is the set of data in electronic form, recorded together with or associated with other data, which can be used as a means of identifying the signatory.

-- Advanced electronic signature s an electronic signature which allows identification of the signer and detection of any modification that has occurred after the material was signed.
-This signature is linked exclusively to the signer and the data that it represents and has been created by means that can be controlled only by the signer.
+- Advanced electronic signature is the electronic signature that allows the signer to be identified and any subsequent changes to the signed data to be detected, which is uniquely linked to the signer and to the data to which it refers and which has been created by means that the signer can keep under his exclusive control.

-- Recognised electronic signature is advanced electronic signature based on recognition of a certificate and generated through a secure signature creation device.
+- Recognized electronic signature is the advanced electronic signature based on a recognized certificate and generated using a secure signature creation device.

 For more explanation on some of the concepts used, it is recommendable to consult the abovementioned law.